rabbitboots/atlas_b/README.md

 See *main.lua* for an interactive example.

+## For spritesheet arrangement before the graphics are rendered

+1. Create an atlas object: `atlasB.newAtlas`

+2. Add boxes with the predetermined dimensions for each undrawn graphic with `atlas:addBox()`.

+3. Arrange the atlas, specifying a minimum and maximum allowed size: `atlas:arrange()`

+4. If the arrangement was successful, create a canvas using `atlas.arranged_size` for the width and height, and use `atlas.boxes` to set up scissor boxes and offsets.
+Then draw away.

 # API

 ## atlasB.newAtlas

-Makes an atlas object.
+Makes a new atlas object.

-`local atlas = atlasB.newAtlas(padding, extrude)`
+`local atlas = atlasB.newAtlas(padding, extrude, gran)`

 * `padding`: *(0)* The amount of padding (in pixels) to apply around boxes.
 When padding is an odd number, the graphic is biased towards the upper-left.
 * `extrude`: *(false)* Whether to extrude (or "bleed") the edges of each graphic in a one-pixel perimeter.
-When used, *padding* must be at least 2.
+Extrusion is only applied when `padding` is at least 2.
+* `gran`: *(false)* When true, expands box dimensions based on `padding` so that boxes are placed with a rougher granularity.
+Only applied when `padding` is at least 2.

 **Returns:** The new atlas object.

 ## atlas:addBox

-Adds a box (a table with ImageData and coordinate information) to the atlas.
-Use this if you want to pull in multiple rectangles from a single ImageData.
+Adds a box to the atlas.

-`local success = atlas:addBox(i_data, image_id, x, y, w, h)`
+`local success = atlas:addBox(x, y, w, h, i_data, image_id)`

+* `x`, `y`, `w`, `h`: The rectangular pixel area to use.
-* `i_data`: The source ImageData.
+* `i_data`: Optional source ImageData, if the graphic already exists.
 * `image_id`: Optional variable to use for tie-breaking when sorting boxes.
-This is typically the source image filename.
-* `x`, `y`, `w`, `h`: The rectangular pixel area to use.

 **Returns:** The new box table, for tagging with additional bookkeeping info.

-## atlas:addBoxes

-Adds a set of boxes from an array of ImageData objects, with one box per ImageData.
-Use this if your graphics are stored as single images instead of spritesheets.

-`atlas:addBoxes(i_datas, image_ids)`

-* `i_datas`: Sequence of LÖVE ImageData objects.
-* `image_ids`: Optional hash table where the keys are the ImageData objects featured in `i_datas`.
-The values are strings (typically an image's filename) which are used as tie-breakers when sorting the boxes.
+**Note:** For unfinished graphics, you will need to add an identifier to the box table to keep track of which box belongs to which piece of art.

 ## atlas:arrange